 Muted crying reaches my ears again, and I pull him nearer.
 He nestles into my embrace and whispers that everything will be alright.

 I touch my cheek to his.
 I stretch out beside him and cradle his still-warm body next to mine.
 The sirens outside begin to fade as if they aren't really there, and together we drift off to sleep.

 Yet somehow through insanity's veil, I know there won't be a tomorrow.
 And in my slumber I hear my mind telling me, warning me, screaming at me to face the truth.

-When i wake it will be soon enough to know that my one true love, my only reason for life, was dead.
-And the truth that will be sadder, is that i am still alive.
+When I wake it will be soon enough to know that my one true love, my only reason for life, is dead.
+And the truth that will be sadder, is that I am still alive.

 And now two decades on, I remember.
 I should be thankful for such blissful insanity that cast his memory aside for the pause of eighteen years.
 Alas I have awoken and I miss that sweet denial now so much.